Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

 What are we doing?

 We’re in the process of requesting planning permission for a new 10km sewer pipeline and upgrade and expansion of our existing sewer network.
 This will include three new pumping stations to take away and treat wastewater from proposed new homes, identified in Chichester District Council’s Local Plan.
-Our application will be submitted to West Sussex County Council in late November.

 In our current plans, the first pumping station will be at the start of the pipeline.
 A second will be built close to Madgwick Lane and the third in Tangmere, to the West of Tangmere Military Avitation Museum.
 The pumping stations will be largely below ground – all that will be visible above ground will be green kiosks and a treatment unit.